Skip to content

 The traveling speed is also different from the flat position.

-For welding vertical-up, the traveling speed must be slow enough to fill the bead’s toes to avoid the undercut defect.
-For vertical-down, the speed must be fast enough to prevent the molten weld metal from dripping ahead of the arc.
+For vertical-up, the traveling speed must be slow enough to fill the bead’s toes to avoid the undercut defect.
+On the other hand, for vertical-down, the speed must be fast enough to prevent the molten weld metal from dripping ahead of the arc.

 As a general rule, you use a traveling speed that points the arc to the first 1/3 of the puddle.

-Now, let’s see how capable each welding process is for vertical welding.
+Now, let’s see how capable each process is for vertical welding.

 Vertical with a stick welder